kvarak/dnd/docs/_Classes/feyblood.md

 At 2nd level, you gain +2 to your Luck score.

 In addition, you have a knack of avoiding the havoc you cause.
-When you roll a wild surge on the regular wild surge table (i.e. not the Fey Wild Magic table in this affinity description), you can choose it not to affect you and/or nature around you.
+When you roll a wild surge on the regular wild surge table (i.e. not the <a href="#internal-wildmagic"><b>Feywild Wild Magic</b></a> table in this affinity description), you can choose it not to affect you and/or nature around you.
 When you do, reduce your your Luck by 2.
 You cannot use this feature if it would reduce your Luck below 0.

 If this would cause the surge to have no effect at all, you additionally gain a level of exhaustion.